hrawp/applied-ml-hrawp/docs/final/README.md

-# Final - Predicting a Continuous Target with Regression (Medical Cost)
+# Final - Predicting Medical Cost with Regression
 **Author:** AARON
 **Date:** November 24, 2025
-**Objective:** Create a Regression Model to predict Medical Claims data.
+**Objective:** Create a Regression Model to predict Medical Claims.

 ## Introduction
 - Using the Medical Cost Personal Dataset, decide what inputs to use in Regression model to predict Medical Claims.